 SSEP Program Costs

-NOTE: This is a sub-page of the About SSEP main page.
+NOTE: This is a sub-page of the More on SSEP main page.

-The SSEP Program Costs detailed below are for the following SSEP flight opportunities: SSEP Missions 1, 2, and 3 to the International Space Station (ISS).
+The SSEP Program Costs detailed below are for the following SSEP flight opportunity: SSEP Missions 22

 We are making SSEP available as a Baseline Program that provides for breadth of programming at the lowest possible cost.
-The Baseline Program provides: the Flight Experiment Design Competition for up to 3,200 students; all Teacher and Student Proposer Resources; the flight of one Mini-Laboratory reserved for your community and containing your community’s experiment selected for flight; and the majority of the Community Program elements.
-The Baseline Program can then be augmented with Supplemental Program Options allowing the community to broaden SSEP as they see fit.
+The Baseline Program provides: the Flight Experiment Design Competition for typically 300+ students across a participating pre-college community (at least 100 students), or at least 30 students for an undergraduate community; all Teacher and Student Resources; the flight of one Mini-Laboratory reserved for your community and containing your community’s experiment selected for flight; and the majority of the Community Program elements.
+The Baseline Program can then be augmented with Supplemental Program Options allowing the community to broaden SSEP as they see fit for an additional cost.

 1. Program Elements